So how are those New Year’s resolutions going? Have you already broken half of them?

 - 5. What are your core values?
 Are there any that you aren’t living out as well as you would like?
 Write down a list of values that you would like to embody more with your life.
 (Creativity, charity, family, environmentalism, religion)

 Once you have a master list of words, cross out the words that you know are not contenders.
 For the remaining words, look in a thesaurus (or google) for synonyms.
 You may come across a related word that you KNOW is your word.

 If you aren’t having a lightening bolt moment, then sit with the list for a few days.
 Talk about it with your friends, pray about it, journal about it, just give it a few days to incubate.

 If, after a few days a word hasn’t risen to the top, you can try the word in a jar trick.
-Write down the 2-5 words that you are trying to decide between on a slip of paper.
-Fold it up and put it in a jar or box.
+Write down each of the 2-5 words that you are trying to decide between on a separate slip of paper.
+Fold each one up and put them in a jar or box.
 Shake it up and pull out a word.

 Before you open it, see how you are feeling.
-You may have a feeling of clarity and know what word you want to be on the slip of paper.
-Then choose that word and don’t even open it.
+You may have a feeling of clarity and a desire for a certain word to be on the slip of paper.
+Then you can choose that word and don’t even need to open the paper.

-If that doesn’t work, then read the paper, and think about how you feel.
-If you are disappointed, then that’s not the word.
-Pull out the next word and do the same thing until you pull a word that resonates with you, that you want to work with for a year.
+If you don’t have an inner voice telling you what word you want, then read the slip, and check in with how you feel.
+If you are disappointed, then that’s not the right word for you.
+Pull out the next word and do the same thing until you pull out a word that resonates with you that you want to work with for a year.